NHACP-IF/NHACP-specification/nhacp-specification.md

 tramission rate of 111860 bits per second and many network adapter implementations using 2 stop bits (for a total of 11 bits per byte), 10169 bytes is the practical limit that can be transmitted within the allotted time.

-For this reason, the maximum length of a message is 8256 bytes.
+The maximum length of an NHACP message is defined to be 8256 bytes.
 This length was chosen for the following reasons:

 * It fits within the the one second time limit.
 * It is sufficient for an 8KB data payload plus request/response message